yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_datetime/timezones/timezone-sensitive-operations/_index.md

 showAsideToc: true
 ---

-All possible operations are inevitably executed in the context of a specified _UTC offset_ because the default scheme for the _TimeZone_ session setting ensures that this is never a zero-length _text_ value of _null_.
-(See the section [Specify the UTC offset using the session environment parameter _TimeZone_](../syntax-contexts-to-spec-offset/#specify-the-utc-offset-using-the-session-environment-parameter-timezone).)
+All possible operations are inevitably executed in the context of a specified _UTC offset_ because the default scheme for the _TimeZone_ session setting ensures that this is never a zero-length _text_ value or _null_.
+(See the section [Specify the _UTC offset_ using the session environment parameter _TimeZone_](../syntax-contexts-to-spec-offset/#specify-the-utc-offset-using-the-session-environment-parameter-timezone).)
 The _TimeZone_ setting might specify the _UTC offset_ directly as an _interval_ value or it might specify it indirectly by identifying the timezone.

 However, only _three_ operations are sensitive to the setting: